filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new BudgetsApi(config);
-            var id = 1;  // int | The ID of the requested budget.
+            var id = 123;  // string | The ID of the requested budget.
             var start = Mon Sep 17 01:00:00 WEST 2018;  // DateTime? | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional) var end = Mon Dec 31 00:00:00 WET 2018;  // DateTime? | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional)